JunoStrunk/Juno_FIEAPortfolio/README.md

 Hello!
 Thank you for taking the time to look at my application.
 This readme will go over some important information about my projects.

 ## Wave Function Collapse (WFC Folder)
 In this project, I explore the wave function collapse algorithm through tile sets.
 This project is made using **C++** and **SFML**.
 All scripts were made by me apart from Tilemap.cpp, which is from SFML's documentation.
+This is a personal project I completed outside of classes.

 Here is a demo of the project: